bostick/tabit-file-format/description/tabit-file-format-description.md

 For example, the A string and D string are next to each other and when incrementing from a note on the A string to a note on the D string, the increment is 1 vsq.

 In other situations, it is necessary to sub-divide a space into only 2 parts, and these parts are called "dsqs", which is short for "demi-semi-quaver" which means = 1/2 of 1/16th notes.

-## Versions

-Different versions of TabIt may save to the same file format version.

-This document deals with version numbers encoded in .tbt files and does not talk about versions of the TabIt product itself.

-Relatedly, TabIt files store both a version number and a version string.

-The version string may be the same for different version numbers.

-To be completely accurate, this document will refer to version numbers only.

-Files stored with version number `0x68` store version string "1.22".

-Files stored with version number `0x6e` store version string "1.55".

-Files stored with version number `0x6f` store version string "1.6".

-Files stored with version number `0x70` store version string "2.0".

-Files stored with version number `0x71` store version string "2.0".

-Files stored with version number `0x72` store version string "2.0".

-The version strings correspond roughly to released versions of TabIt.

-Version `0x6a` added "display MIDI note numbers" and MIDI channel.

-Version `0x6b` increased the number of allowed strings to 8, and added pan and highest note.

-Version `0x6c` added reverb and chorus.

-Version `0x6d` added "transpose half steps" and MIDI bank, and album and transcribedBy.

-Version `0x6f` increased the number of allowed spaces from 4000 to 32000.

-Version `0x70` added Alternate Time Regions.

-Version `0x71` added added modulation, pitch bend, multiple changes at same time.

-Note that `0x71` is "unstable", which means that resaving `0x71` files saves them as `0x72` files.